-If you have been struggling with your insurer acting in bad faith, trust in the dependable, aggressive, and honest McAllen lawyers of Millin & Millin to help you obtain the results you deserve.
+If you have been struggling with your insurer acting in bad faith, trust in the dependable, aggressive, and honest insurance claim lawyers of Millin & Millin to help you obtain the results you deserve.

 Please consider the following information regarding how to write a bad faith demand letter and how it can help you in your situation.

 How Writing a Demand Letter Can Help

 Writing a clear and effective letter demanding payment for an insurance claim can help you in a number of ways including: